 - Conference and trade show material

-In reading through this material, does your brand voice come through?
-Where is it strongest, where is it weakest?
+When you assess this material, take a critical eye and focus on whether your brand identity shines through.
+Where is it strongest, and where is it weakest?

 Do you notice any increases in engagement or feedback with certain communication styles or types?
-Do these popular assets match your brand voice… or are they telling you that your audience is connecting with a different personality than you had anticipated?
+Do these popular assets match your brand… or are they telling you that your audience is connecting with a different personality than you had anticipated?

-If your communications are on point with what your brand voice description states and your audience is loving it – then you’re on the right track!
+If your communications are on point with what your brand identity description states and your audience is loving it, then you’re on the right track.

-However, if you’re sheepishly scratching your head over the results, or simply at a loss when it comes to your brand voice description, the good news is that you can get (back) on track.
+However, if you’re sheepishly scratching your head over the results, or simply at a loss when it comes to your brand identity, the good news is that you can get (back) on track.

 When you’re building this out, you may wish to think about: